 - Lodge telephone is not to be used for making toll calls especially to cell phones.

 - Children – parents are advised that children under 14 years must not be left alone in the Lodge unsupervised by a senior member under any circumstances.

-- Members who work for RAL are not permitted to stay in the lodge full time unless they are employed as the lodge custodian.
+- Members who work for RAL are not permitted to stay in the lodge full time.

 If complaints are received in writing regarding any abuse of Lodge Rules it will be dealt with by the Committee!